Best Wheel Brushes: Clean Your Wheels the Right Way

-The long 18-inch design is perfect for reaching in between the rim spokes or behind the wheels.
+- Long 18-inch design is perfect for reaching in between the rim spokes or behind the wheels

-The longer handle model can be difficult to maneuver around the wheels, especially when trying to reach behind the rims of larger wheels.
+- Longer handle model can be difficult to maneuver around the wheels, especially when trying to reach behind the rims of larger wheels

-The long, flexible design makes it easy to get between spokes.
-Good, clean finish with the right cleaning liquids.
+- Long, flexible design makes it easy to get between spokes

-The small handle is difficult to hold for larger hands and can fall off from time to time.
+- Small handle is difficult to hold for larger hands and can fall off from time to time

 Why Trust Us